 As the years passed, the Jaguar Battalion became renowned throughout South Florida.
 They became particularly famous from 1997-2000.
 During this time, the Jaguar Battalion Drill Team made it to the United States National Drill Competitions for 4 straight years.
 The competitions they held at PSLHS were attended by other JROTC programs from around the state.

-In fall of 2010, Sergeant First Class Raphael left the Jaguar Battalion in order to become the AI at a new program in South Florida.
+In the fall of 2010, Sergeant First Class Raphael left the Jaguar Battalion in order to become the AI at a new program in South Florida.
 Within the month, First Sergeant Robert Pollino assumed the position of AI.
 In 2015 Major Richard Thompson left the Jaguar Battalion.
 During the summer, before the 2015-2016 school year, Lieutenant Colonel Al Nevarez started as the new SAI.
 COL. Gregory A. Cannata replaced the previous SAI in August 2020.

 Overall, the Jaguar Battalion is one of South Florida’s best JROTC units.
 They are a great benefit to their school, their community, and their country.
 They are appreciated and loved by all of those around them and they will be for years to come.